 2.2 – Bird Banding

-If you live in close proximity to a bird banding station take every opportunity you have to visit.
+If you live in close proximity or can travel to a bird banding station take every opportunity you have to do so.
 We began our interest in birds because of banding.

 Bird banding in a nutshell is this: a licensed master bander catches wild birds in mist nets, records data about the bird, bands it, and then releases it.